dgleba/vue435s/pwa-update-available/README.md

 I  ran this with mongoose locally because the browser would not use the service worker from non https with an ip address.
 It works from localhost:8080 fir example.

+# Notes

+See other .md files and docs here as well.

 ## This content originally from: